fpco/terraform-aws-foundation/examples/s3-full-access-policy/README.md

 2. The included Haskell code will perform tests and API calls using these resources and roles as targets.

 ### Notes

+This example currently only creates a single bucket to test the terraform module on.
+The test executable currently only tests the first bucket it sees in the json output produced by terraform.

 This proposal is for issue [122](https://github.com/fpco/terraform-aws-foundation/issues/122).